Kyle-Stinnett/grc-security-portfolio/risk-management-project/README.md

 This project demonstrates a practical approach to identifying, assessing, and mitigating cybersecurity risks in a mid-sized enterprise environment.

+## Business Context

+This scenario represents a SaaS organization responsible for protecting sensitive customer data, where inadequate access controls could result in regulatory, financial, and reputational impact.

 ## Scenario
 A fictional SaaS company handling customer data lacks formalized security controls, increasing the risk of unauthorized access and data exposure.